staticdeploy/staticdeploy/website/docs/reference-requests-routing.md

 ## Matching requests to entrypoints

-A StaticDeploy server can host thousands of websites, each deployed on a different [entrypoint](/docs/reference-entities#entrypoints).
+A StaticDeploy installation can host thousands of websites, each deployed on a different [entrypoint](/docs/reference-entities#entrypoints).
 The first thing StaticDeploy does upon receiving a request is to figure out which entrypoint is targeted by the request.